orviwan/OpenGlassesFirmware/blueprint.md

 - **Idle Behavior:**
     - Camera and microphone are de-initialized when no client is connected to save power and reduce heat.
     - Peripherals are now only initialized when actually needed:
-        - Camera: initialized only when a photo is requested, deinitialized immediately after.
+        - Camera: initialized only when a photo is requested, deinitialized **only after the entire photo upload (all BLE notifications and CRC) is complete**.
         - Microphone: initialized only when audio streaming is requested (notifications enabled), deinitialized when streaming stops or client disconnects.
     - Device advertises when no client is connected.